 On the day of the flight you must ensure you are carrying a copy of your prescription (this is the most important documentation) and the letter from your doctor.
 It is important that you have relevant contact information on these documents in case airport officials need to clarify your condition.

 You should take the injection as close to the time the flight leaves as possible.
-This is because heparin has an instantaneous effect, but only lasts for twelve hours which is sufficient for most short to medium haul destinations.
-If you have a twenty-four hour flight, you will need to inject for a second time after twelve hours.
+This is because heparin has an instantaneous effect, but only lasts for 12-24 hours which is sufficient for most short to medium haul destinations.
+If you have a very long haul flight, you may need to inject for a second time after 24 hours.

 Although all airports usually have a clinic where you can pay the medical team to administer the injection, it is simpler and more cost effective to do it yourself.
 You will need to find a private place where you are not disturbed; this could possibly be the disabled toilet or even just in a quiet area in the airport.

 When you have finished, place the lid back on the syringe and put it back into its packaging, then hand it to a member of airport staff informing them there is a needle inside which should be disposed of safely.
-The whole process can be rather daunting for the first few times but, if you follow these guidelines, all should go smoothly and you will find it gets easier with practice.
+The whole process can be rather daunting for the first few times so please read our Fact Sheet: How to inject with heparin.

 Travelling check list for patients on warfarin:

-- Buy a digital watch or set your mobile phone so you set an alarm to take your warfarin tablets at the correct intervals.
+- Use your phone or digital watch to set an alarm to take your warfarin tablets at the correct intervals

 If you are pregnant

-If you have APS and are pregnant, flying is considered safe as it is highly likely that you will be taking 75mg aspirin daily as well as heparin injections.
-The same guidelines apply as to all passengers taking heparin, but you should be aware that most airlines will only be prepared to carry you up to your 27th week of the pregnancy.
+If you have APS and are pregnant, you may already be taking heparin injections.
+The same guidelines apply to all passengers taking heparin, but you should be aware that most airlines will only be prepared to carry you up to your 27th week of the pregnancy.

 If you choose to fly after the 27th week, the risk of going into labour increases and you may need a letter from your consultant or midwife confirming your due date.
 Each airline has its own particular set of rules and cut off point when they refuse to carry you, so do check with your booking agent or airline website if booking online.